 Market Sector Update

-Risk Factors.
-As with any mutual fund, the value of the Fund's shares will change, and you could lose money on your investment.
+Risk factors.
+The value of the Fund's shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-International investing involves additional risks including currency f uctuations, political l or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
+International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
-These and other risks are more fully described in the Fund's prospectus.
+These and other risks are more fully described in the fund's prospectus.

 IVY INVESTMENTSSM refers to the financial services offered by Ivy Distributors, Inc., a FINRA member broker dealer and the distributor of IVY FUNDS® mutual funds, and those financial services offered by its affiliates.

 Before investing, investors should consider carefully the investment objectives, risks, charges and expenses of a mutual fund.
 This and other important information is contained in the prospectus and summary prospectus, which can be obtained from a financial advisor or at www.ivyinvestments.com.
 Read it carefully before investing.